Automatic Payment Reversal

 NACHA Return Codes & Canada Return Codes

 NACHA processors also have an Auto Reversal setting.
 This works based on the return file you receive after submitting a NACHA file for payment processing.
-This file will give a NACHA return code or "R Code" for each returned transaction.
-LoanPro lets you specify what the effect of each R Code will be.
-For more information about configuring your R Codes, see this article.
-Canada Return codes function the same way as "R Codes" and are setup up the same way.
-For more information regarding Canada Return codes, see this article.
+This file will give a NACHA return code or "R-Code" for each returned transaction.
+LoanPro lets you specify what the effect of each R-Code will be.
+For more information about configuring your R-Codes, see our article on NACHA Returns.
+Canada Return codes function the same way as "R-Codes" and are setup up the same way.
+For more information regarding Canada Return codes, see the article on Canada Bank Return Codes.

 The diagram below shows the process for making NACHA payments.